Managing bills and bank accounts

 Protect your PIN

-PIN stands for ‘personal identification number’.
-This is a code that you use to authorise a transaction when you use a plastic card at a cash machine or a keypad in a shop.
+PIN stands for personal identification number.
+This is a code that you use to authorise a transaction when you use a debit, credit or cash card at a cash machine or a keypad in a shop.

-Even if you want someone else to make payments or cash withdrawals for you, don’t give them your debit or cash card and PIN.
+Even if you want someone else to make payments or cash withdrawals for you, don’t give them your debit, credit or cash card and PIN.
 By giving away your PIN, you’re breaking your bank’s rules, and if money goes missing from your account, the bank could refuse to refund it.

 When you set up a third-party mandate or joint account, the person helping you can have their own card and PIN.